AdobeDocs/journey-optimizer.es-ES/help/using/personalization/personalization-library.md

    >[!NOTE]
    >
-   >Puede utilizar el botón info para obtener más información sobre el contenido de una expresión guardada.
-Si tiene los permisos adecuados para administrar los elementos de la biblioteca, el botón de información aparecerá en el menú elipse.
+   >You can use the info button to get more information about the contents of a saved expression.
+If you have the appropriate permissions to manage library items, the information button will appear in the ellipse menu.

    ![](assets/library-list.png)

-1. Haga clic en + para insertar la expresión en el editor.
+1. Click the + to insert the expression into the editor.
 A continuación, puede personalizar y validar el contenido de personalización como de costumbre.
 [Más información](../personalization/personalization-build-expressions.md)

    ![](assets/library-add.png)

-## Guardar una expresión en la biblioteca {#save-expressions}
+## Save an expression to the library {#save-expressions}

-[!DNL Journey Optimizer] permite a los usuarios administradores guardar expresiones de personalización en la biblioteca.
-Estas expresiones estarán disponibles para todos los usuarios para crear contenido de personalización.
+[!DNL Journey Optimizer] allows Admin users to save personalization expressions to the library.
+These expressions will then be available to all users to build personalization contents.

 Para guardar una expresión en la biblioteca, siga estos pasos: